A degree that pays off.

 Less than 2% of programs worldwide have CU Denver’s AACSB accounting accreditation.
 You’ll be a part of a diverse community of number-loving professionals who are ready to start or advance their careers in accounting.
 Your peers are motivated with most focusing on a goal of passing the CPA exam.

 Our MS in Accounting program is supported by an advisory council of top Denver accounting professionals.
 These minds come together to give you valuable networking experiences and to ensure our curriculum remains relevant.
-We offer small class sizes and a small student-faculty ratio.
-That means you’ll be able to develop close relationships with professors who care about your education.
+We offer the opportunity to develop close relationships with professors who care about your education.

 - Get CPA exam ready by taking courses designed to cover material on the exam.